CD V Stuff Main

 Here's a close-up of the end of the probe.
 Probe end cover opens for Beta radiation monitoring.
 Thin end window looks like mylar or similar material to me.
 The manual has a note that the window can be easily ruptured by sharp objects.

 Here's the accumulated dose display.
-Just under half a mR. The dose can be reset.
+Just under half a mR. The dose can be reset by pushing the Clr/Test button while holding the Accum Dose button.

 CD V-700 & CD V-718

 I was messing around with the CD V-718 and I thought I would compare it to the good old CD V-700.
 I have an old World War II vintage Turn & Bank Indicator aircraft instrument with a radium dial that puts off about 10mR/hr of gamma radiation which I used as my source.
 Check out the photos above to see the results of the comparison.
 The photo on the left shows the indicator sitting on top of the CD V-718 probe and the meter reading 9.6mR/hr.
 The photo on the right shows the indicator right next to the CD V-700 probe and with the CD V-700 set on the x100 scale the reading is 10mR/hr.
-Pretty close for 30 year difference in age of the instruments.
+Pretty close.
 I got a little bit lower reading a couple of years later when I made the video for YouTube.
+Maybe I just had the radium dial in a little different postion.
 See below.
-Click on the photos to see larger versions.